How Can an eCommerce App Design Influence User Psychology?

 Using an associative learning process, you can guide an individual to the desired behaviour through positive and negative reinforcement in a method known as operant conditioning.

-For years, brands have used positive reinforcement to encourage repeat purchases, build stronger connections with customers, and more.
+For years, brands have used positive reinforcement to encourage repeat purchases, build stronger customer connections, and more.
 It is an ‘addition’ of something that rewards or punishes an action.

 On the other hand, negative reinforcement is also designed to increase the occurrence of a particular behaviour.
 It works on the ‘subtraction’ of something that rewards or punishes an action.

 It may cause annoyance and discomfort.
-Like every morning, to stop an alarm from going off, you hit the snooze button.
+Like every morning, you hit the snooze button to stop an alarm from going off.

-While you should feel delighted from the action taken, but more likely, it results in frustration.
+While you should feel delighted from the action taken, it likely results in frustration.
 In eCommerce, an application can offer premium rewards, i.e. if users subscribe to a premium package, annoying popups or advertisements will not appear.

 You can also use it to entice customers to spend more to avoid missing exciting store benefits.